lagarrueal/tts-exercises/6_festival_docker/README_helper.md

-# Step by step - Clustergen
+# Step by step - Clustergen & Unit Selection
 This is a step by step tutorial for running the Icelandic Clustergen recipe in Festival.

 ## Before you start